roytang/blog/content/post/2005/01/2004-year-of-many-things.md

 > _

-> &#8220;So, what's your New Year's resolution?&#8221;
+> "So, what's your New Year's resolution?&#8221;

-> &#8220;I resolve to live life on purpose, to take control of my fate, to sieze each day as if it were my last.
+> "I resolve to live life on purpose, to take control of my fate, to sieze each day as if it were my last.
 I will be reckless.
 I will be daring.
 I will be strong.
 I will challenge fate.
 I will defy the gods.
 Or I will die trying.&#8221;

-> &#8220;&#8230;Why can't you just quit smoking or go on a diet like ordinary people?&#8221;
+> "&#8230;Why can't you just quit smoking or go on a diet like ordinary people?&#8221;

-> &#8220;It's like you don't know me at all.
+> "It's like you don't know me at all.
 Life is too short to be ordinary.&#8221;

 >_